acquire-project/acquire-docs/trigger.md

 ## Configure Camera

 All camera settings can be captured by an instance of the `Properties` class, which will be associated will a given camera acquisition.
 The settings can be stored in a dictionary (e.g: `Properties.dict()`).
-These settings can be saved to a json files to be subsequently loaded, (e.g. ` Properties(**json.load('acquire.json'))` ).
+These settings can be saved to a JSON file to be subsequently loaded, (e.g. ` Properties(**json.load('acquire.json'))` ).

 The current configuration settings can be checked and assigned to an instance of the `Properties` class with:
 ```